32nd Annual California Contact Improv Jam

 Most years, the Jam was held at the conference center at Harbin Hot Springs on Memorial Day weekend (end of May).
 Informally, it has become known as “the Harbin Jam”.
 Unfortunately, due to the tragic Valley Fire in fall 2015, the conference center and most other structures at the Harbin Hot Springs burned down.
 We were all very shaken by this tragedy, and we are hopeful that the resort will soon get rebuilt, and the Jam can return back to its original home.

 In the meantime, the Jam had to find a new place.
-This year, we are happy to be hosted by the cozy Salamander Camp in the Santa Cruz Mountains which held many small contact improv gatherings in the past.
+In 2016 and again in 2017, we are happy to be hosted by the cozy Salamander Camp in the Santa Cruz Mountains which held many small contact improv gatherings in the past.

 Because of the more intimate venue and a smaller possible total number of participants, this year CCI jam will have a special focus on investigation of fundamental skills in contact improvisation.
 We are planning to have not only several classes but also a lunch time group discussion on the contact culture and specifics of this movement form as well as a screening of historic video footage with Q&A time.
 All of this will serve us to make our time together memorable.

 Dancers of all levels attend the jam.
 Basic contact improv skills and familiarity with jam etiquette are a plus, but not required.
 Beginners to the form are welcome for the way they can be teachers for more seasoned dancers.
 Your intention to practice contact improv together as a group is what makes for a great jam.

 If you love to dance, have an open mind, and enjoy having fun – it is all you need to attend the jam, no hard skills required.
 At the same time, those with lots of skills will not be bored!